ebergstedt/CruDapper/README.md

 CruDapper **caches reflection results for improved performance**, just like Dapper.

+CruDapper **automatically enlists transactions** - you will not need to worry about partial data corruption if your queries throws an exception midway.

 Please refer to the provided Test project for detailed examples and syntax.

 # Example usage